1. What is a 3-Way Ball Valve?

 • Release system pressure before keeping the valve closed.

 • Reverse the installation order to remove a pipe.

 • By eliminating the end plates, swap out the valve seats and seals.
 When the ball is closed, carefully push the end chairs and the ball out of the way.
 Use a soft, clean towel to grasp the ball to prevent scratching the polished surface.

 Push the drive stem up from the hollow to reveal the stem seals.
 Replace the end plates, seats, stem, ball, and seals.
 On the seals, use only authorized lubricant.
 Test it out and reinstall it according to the installation order.

-Flow patterns, handle orientation, and the extent of 90-degree revolutions of the handle can make used to categorize three-way ball valves.
-Depending on how the valve ball is bored and the pipe layout, gas, and liquid flow can be switched between, combined, blocked in one direction, or completely stopped.
-Multiport valves reduce room by doing away with the requirement for a second tee and a valve.
-It is easier to select the best three-way valve and plan its installation if you know the basic three-way ball valve design options.
+Flow patterns, handle orientation, and the extent of 90-degree revolutions of the handle can be used to categorize three-way ball valves depending on how the valve ball is bored, and the pipe layout, gas, and liquid flow can be switched between, combined, blocked in one direction, or completely stopped.
+Multiport valves reduce room by replacing the requirement for a second tee and a valve.
+Selecting the best three-way valve and planning its installation is easier if you know the basic three-way ball valve design options.